 Yes and no.

-Writing previously, Richard beautifully illustrated a change.
+Writing previously, Richard beautifully illustrated the change.

-“Where once were herds of 50, 80 or maybe 100 cattle we now find 250, 500, maybe even 1,000.
+“Where once were herds of 50, 80 or maybe 100 cattle we now find 250, 500, perhaps even 1,000.

-What do be finished about it?
+What do be done about it?

 What do Natural Resources Wales say?